What is the difference between Lumi Juice and other juices?

 What causes the juice to settle unevenly?

 Separation in cold-pressed juice is natural!
 Because our products are unpasteurized and do not use additives or preservatives, that funky-looking settling is inevitable and completely safe.
-Think of it as visual evidence that the juice you’re drinking is 100% organic with no additives.
+Think of it as visual evidence that the juice you’re drinking is 100% organic with no BS.
 Before consuming, simply do a little dance and give that bottle a shake.

 What is the difference between juicing and blending?